 When there is a dispute, provided both parents have consented to the children attending a private school, then the parents are able to apply to the Child Support Agency for them to consider this as part of a special circumstances assessment.
 If successful with this application, the payment of school fees can be incorporated into a re-assessment to enable both parents to contribute towards these costs.

-Each family is unique and has different issues that need to be considered, so it’s always worthwhile to get advice from an experienced Brisbane family lawyer if you need some help in getting through the minefield of who pays the school fees.
+Each family is unique and has different issues that need to be considered, so it’s always worthwhile to get advice from an experienced Toowoomba family lawyer if you need some help in getting through the minefield of who pays the school fees.